Dosh Review 2024: Pros, Cons, and How It Works

 The Dosh App has received a lot of buzz since its official launch in late 2017.

 Many who have written Dosh app reviews say it’s the cash-back app to beat.
 In a world where Rakuten and Swagbucks have typically dominated, Dosh has really come out of nowhere.

 Its “set it and forget it” approach, an impressive list of participating merchants, and generous referral bonuses are enough to make anyone sit up and take notice.

 Dosh Review: What Is the Dosh App?

 Dosh is an app that gives you cash back when you make a purchase at participating outlets using your credit card.
 It also works with debit cards, but you have to choose the “credit” option when checking out.

 Dosh is the only cash-back app that automatically sends cash back without the usual hassle involved.
 No coupons, no scanning receipts, no promo codes, no clicking on a special button.
 Just shop normally and get cash back.

 Here are my current Dosh lifetime earnings:

 Just download the app and link your credit card.
 You can start shopping at participating merchants using your credit card, and points will be added to your “Dosh Wallet” right away.
-Once your balance reaches a minimum of $25, you can cash out via direct deposit or PayPal.
+Once your balance reaches the minimum of $25, you can cash out via direct deposit or PayPal.

 The company has formed a partnership with major brands, merchants, companies, and hotels to help you get money back (up to 10 percent) every time you make a purchase.

-As with every cash-back app, you have to spend money to save money.
+As with all cash-back apps, you have to spend money to save money.
 If you shop a lot and live near many participating stores, then having Dosh will save you a ton of cash.

 How to Make Money with Dosh

 Dosh offers users several ways to make money or get cash back.